 You can make a reservation by clicking here or emailing us on reservations[at]southwarkplayhouse.co.uk, but if you don’t want to book in advance you can still come along – you might just have to wait a bit in a socially distanced queue if we’re at capacity.

-Please note we be operating a cashless bar so will only be taking contactless/card payments during this time.
+Please note we are operating a cashless bar so will only be taking contactless/card payments during this time.

 For a TikTok video tour of our new socially distanced bar click here.

 Monday 5.30pm to 11pm